-7.1.
-First argument in law relating to respect for the rights to life and to privacy
+4.1 First plea relating to respect for the rights to life and to privacy

 As regards the first ground of appeal, the Court of Appeal focused on respect for the right to life enshrined in Article 2 ECHR, insofar as the case law on that provision can be applied, mutatis mutandis, to Article 8 ECHR (§ 214).
-Article 2 of the ECHR imposes two types of obligation: firstly, a negative obligation on each State to 'refrain from causing death intentionally and unlawfully' and, secondly, a positive obligation to 'take such measures as are necessary to protect the lives of persons under its jurisdiction' (§139).
+Article 2 of the ECHR imposes two types of obligation: firstly, a negative obligation on each State to "refrain from causing death intentionally and unlawfully" and, secondly, a positive obligation to "take such measures as are necessary to protect the lives of persons under its jurisdiction" (§139).
 The right to life necessarily implies the adoption of preventive measures (§139).